Terms and Conditions

 The customer is obligated to:

-- to transfer the settlement amount in Danish kroner via its own financial institution to an account designated by November First in a Danish financial institution or branch of a foreign financial institution.
+1. transfer the settlement amount in Danish kroner via its own financial institution to an account designated by November First in a Danish financial institution or branch of a foreign financial institution or

-- to link one or more accounts in their own or own financial institutions to Net's Payment Service, so that November First can initiate the transfer.
+1. link one or more accounts in their own or own financial institutions to Mastercard Payment Services, so November First can initiate the transfer.

 4.5.4 Settlement of Payment Collection